usnistgov/800-63-3/sp800-63-3/sec5_xAL.md

 <div class="breaker"></div>

-## 5. Determining Levels of Assurance
+## 5. Determining IAL, AAL, and FAL

 *This section is informative.*